junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 It is best to avoid giving ciprofloxacin to children if possible.

-Dosage of ciprofloxacin:

-adults: Give 500 mg, 2 times a day
+_Dosage of_ ciprofloxacin for adults: Give 500 mg, 2 times a day.

 For chancroid and shigella, give the above dosage for 3 days.
 But give for 7 days if the person also has HIV.